 Grand Canyon University and Homeschool Families

 Many homeschoolers arrive at GCU well-prepared for the college journey because of the academically enriched learning experiences they received as home-educated students.
-GCU values the methodology of a students’ homeschool experience.
-For that reason, we do not require additional testing or validation of a students’ transcripts for acceptance.(See disclaimer 2)
+We value the methodology of a students’ homeschool experience.
+For that reason, we do not require additional testing or validation of a students’ transcripts for acceptance.(See disclaimer 1)

-Our university serves as an extension, so students can adjust to rigorous college-level academics right from the beginning.
+Our university serves as an extension, so students can adjust to rigorous college-level academics from the start.
 If students experience any challenges, they can connect with academic and career planning assistance, spiritual life opportunities, health and wellness resources, university counselors and more services that are readily available.
-GCU is committed to meeting the needs of all students, including those who have received home education.
+We are committed to meeting the needs of all students, including those who have received home education.

 GCU proudly partners with a variety of organizations to offer homeschooled students the opportunity to get a head start on college through online dual enrollment: